allenai/fm-cheatsheet/content/english/foundation-model-resources/environmental-impact/index.md

 highlight: true
 section_id: 5.1
 image: environmental-impact.png
-details: "Current tools focus on measuring the energy consumed during training or inference and multiplying it by the carbon intensity of the energy source used.
-For efficient use of resources, several decisions made during or prior to model training can have significant impacts on the upstream and downstream environmental impact of a given model."
+details: "Foundation model development is often resource intensive.
+The following tools help one to measure energy consumption and estimate the carbon intensity of the energy source used.
+Decisions made during or prior to model training can have a significant effect on the upstream and downstream environmental impact of a given model."
 ---